-I am a fifth year PhD student in the Computer Science department at UT Austin.
+I am a sixth year PhD student in the Computer Science department at UT Austin.
 My research interests include distributional semantics, grounded word meaning, textual inference and general natural language processing.
 My advisors are Katrin Erk and Ray Mooney.

 I'm most easily reached via my email, email@example.com.

 My scholarly publications appear below in reverse chronological order.